replacementAI/A-Backtest-A-Day/README.md

 # A Backtest A Day
-Everyday I will be backtesting a different quant strategy for the markets
+Everyday I will backtest a different quant strategy for the markets!

 ## Backtested Strategies